Implications of Brexit for British individuals with interests in Italy

 The bilateral treaty between the UK and Italy for the avoidance of double income taxation and the one for the avoidance of inheritance and gift double taxation will remain into force seamlessly.

 In light of Brexit, tax and estate planning for British people considering dual residence are highly recommended.

 The European Regulation 650 of 2012 regulates international succession matters involving assets in the European Union.

 The UK did not “opt in” the EU Regulation 650/2012.
 This means that the UK was not subject to the rules provided by such Regulation.
-Therefore, after Brexit, no remarkable change is expected with respect to handling the succession of a British person with assets in Italy, regardless whether the deceased was an Italian resident or not at the time of death.
+Therefore, Brexit is not expected to imply any remarkable change with respect to how to handle the succession of a British person with assets in Italy, regardless whether the deceased was an Italian resident or not at the time of death.

 Brexit might have a very limited impact with respect to the interpretation of some rules that would be of relevance in exceptionally few cases.

 The Regulation has specific general provisions addressing the succession of people who do not live in the EU.